 Morning Ride on the beach, Anton Mauve, 1876

 The painters of the Hague School had a preference for the poor fisherman's life as it is happening for example in nearby Scheveningen.
 However mauve shows here the other side of the fishing village: the sunny world of wealthy citizens.
 Three riders descend to the beach where the bathing machines are ready for the swimmers.
-Blond and blue colors well give the salty atmosphere of a summer day at the beach again.
+Blond and blue colors represents the salty atmosphere of a summer day at the beach.

 Antonij (Anton) Mauve (1838-1888)